School Information Categories

 Pupil Premium Strategy Statement

-This statement details our school’s use of pupil premium (and recovery premium for the 2023 to 2024 academic year) funding received by the school to help improve the attainment of our disadvantaged pupils.
+This statement details our school’s use of pupil premium funding received by the school to help improve the attainment of our disadvantaged pupils.

 It outlines our three year pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year’s spending of pupil premium had within our school.